zaunkoenig-firmware/m1k-firmware/README.md

 `dfu-programmer atmega32u2 flash twobtn.hex`
 `dfu-programmer atmega32u2 flash-eeprom twobtn.eep --force`
 `dfu-programmer atmega32u2 start`
-16. After you executed the start command your mouse should be up and running with the new firmware.
+16. After you executed the start command your M1K should be up and running with the new firmware.